 Things to Explore

 - Research different poets and try adopting the authors’ styles of writing.

 - Take a look at different forms of poetry for inspiration, such as ballads, sonnets, odes, epitaphs, elegies, Haiku and limericks to name a few.

 - Practise rhyming skills or limericks, or find out how patterns of sounds are used in poetry and give them a go – alliteration, assonance and onomatopoeia.

 Remember to share your poem with your classmates, teachers, parents, neighbours and your pets!
-Inspire them to have a go themselves or get involved in our poetry competition.
+Inspire them to have a go themselves or get involved in our National Poetry Day competition.

 If you would like some help or guidance on writing your own poem, why not take a look at our Stamina for Writing 2 Learn Screen (#22316) to get you started?
 Or even read further about earth day poetry.